metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_configuration_v1alpha2_manifest.md

 Optional:

-- `name` (String) Name defines the namespace to use for tests.If not specified, every test will execute in a random ephemeral namespaceunless the namespace is overridden in a the test spec.
+- `name` (String) Name defines the namespace to use for tests.
+If not specified, every test will execute in a random ephemeral namespace unless the namespace is overridden in a the test spec.
 - `template` (Map of String) Template defines a template to create the test namespace.